-You can buy them off etsy or a wholesale site or you can make them yourself.
+You can buy cloth baby wipes off Amazon, etsy, a wholesale site or make them yourself.
 The cheapest option is cut up an old t-shirt, bath towel, flannel bed sheet, or something else, or you can make some out of fabric from the fabric store.

 I seriously spent WAY too much time researching the size, material, and construction of these things.
 I suggest you just cut some and see how it goes because, come on, you’re wiping yourself with these.
 It doesn’t have to be perfect.

 I suggest you have a 3-4 day supply for your family.
 If you have less, you’ll be annoyed with how much laundry you have to do.
 If you have more, you won’t do laundry often enough and stuff will start stinking.